sfairchild/vim_intro/README.md

 :help vimrc
 ```

+Normally located at
+macOS/Linux
-Normally located at ~/.vimrc for vim or ~/.config/nvim/init.vim for neovim
+~/.vimrc for vim or ~/.config/nvim/init.vim for neovim

+windows
+$HOME/\_vimrc

 To load a different vimrc start vim with the -u flag passing it the file you would like to load
 ```